-Physical activity is important for everyone, including pregnant women.
+Physical activity is important for everyone, including women who are pregnant.
 Regular physical activity during pregnancy can help you have a more comfortable pregnancy.
 It may also help reduce the risk of complications during pregnancy.

-If you weren’t active before your pregnancy, it’s not too late to start.
+If you were already physically active before your pregnancy, it's healthy to continue exercising.
+If you weren’t physically active before your pregnancy, it’s not too late to start.

 Before you begin...

 Talk to your doctor about getting active during your pregnancy.
 As long as there isn’t a medical reason for you to avoid physical activity during your pregnancy, you can begin or continue to do moderate physical activity.

 Aim for 2 hours and 30 minutes a week of moderate aerobic activities.

 - If you weren't exercising before, start slowly.
 Try breaking your activity up into 10-minute chunks of time.